Gr8-Dayne/bitmap-transform/README.md

 ### Don't believe us?
 Try it!

 To run this you can run ./gradlew test in the CLI or import the app to IntelliJ and run it from there.

+#### Credit

+When outside assistance was used, it was listed near the code blocks where it helped me.
+I do want to say that the class demos really assisted me here though.